-If you can’t tell yet, I’ve been disappointed in our response (as humans) to COVID-19.
+If you can’t tell yet, I’ve been disappointed in our response (as humans, but Americans especially) to COVID-19.
 I do generally expect people to mess up and do the wrong thing, but somehow the last month has been like my favorite sports team suddenly having a terrible season when they have all the skills they need to win.
 All the fear and control-mongering creates a climate that is damaging to the whole.
 As a teacher, I feel especially frustrated that some of my colleagues are caving to anxieties and thereby creating a school environment that causes students to experience fear rather than safety.

 The fact that otherwise reasonable people resort to calling the virus a bioweapon, despite evidence to the contrary, or that it’s a mutant zombie pathogen, despite that it appears (at least right now) to be less deadly than the flu virus, points to something greater in us.
 Our pathos, our deep sense of existential dread, our genuine lack of control perhaps means we have within us the lingering presence of deep, horrible fear.
 We exist in perpetual, spiritual poverty, beaten down without end by our broken selves, and we take every opportunity we can to push that unutterable feeling aside so we can function.

 Right, we don’t know the full deal with the Wuhan coronavirus.
 It could be the apocalypse.
 It could also prove to be another SARS or Zika that will leave the world relatively untroubled.